stijn26/angular-cli-starter/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Sass

+U can just write sass in a .sass file, Angular-cli automatically compiles the code.
+Remember to include a .css file and not a .sass file!
+Example: "styleUrls: ['about.component.css']" instead of "styleUrls: ['about.component.sass']"

 ## Deploying to Github Pages

 Run `ng github-pages:deploy` to deploy to Github Pages.